Vincent665/SSGAN-for-traffic-prediction/README.md

+# SSGAN-for-Traffic-Forecasting
-This repo for 'State-Space and Multi-Scale Convolutional Generative Adversarial Network for Traffic Flow Forecasting'
+The repo is the official implementation for the paper: [State-Space and Multi-Scale Convolutional Generative Adversarial Network for Traffic Flow Forecasting]